Making a night of it?

 Despite Irish pubs and hospitality being internationally renowned, our relatively early closing times at night have been out of step with the what domestic socialisers are seeking and what foreign socialisers expect from a modern, night time economy.

-Thankfully these timings are set to be addressed in the new legislation.
-Also of significant importance is that the general opening hours of pubs will be standardised and not dictated by the specific day of the week (eg. Sunday opening hours).
+Also of significant importance is that the general opening hours of pubs will be standardised and not dictated by the specific day of the week (eg. Sunday opening hours) under this legislation.

 There are however some areas of the proposed legislation which we remain gravely concerned about.